 Tao Luo

 I am a CS Ph.D. candidate at the University of Pennsylvania (defending 2026), advised by Profs.
 Boon Thau Loo and Vincent Liu.
-I build orchestration and scheduling systems for LLM workloads, from agentic RL post-training to LLM inference.
+I build agent infrastructure across RL post-training and LLM serving and retrieval.

 I am seeking full-time industry roles starting in 2026.

-My work has appeared at OSDI, SOSP, and SoCC.
 During my Ph.D. at Penn, I led ParaFlex, a multiplexed heterogeneous LLM serving system that eliminates head-of-line blocking via stage-aligned parallelism.
 Earlier, during M.S. study at Columbia University, I introduced Privacy Budget Scheduling, and developed DPF as the first scheduling algorithm for ML training under differential privacy constraints.
+I also contribute to retrieval/data systems research, spanning vector search and query optimization.
+My work has appeared at OSDI, SOSP, and SoCC.

-Before academia, I developed quantitative investment algorithms in finance.
+Before academia, I spent ~4 years in quant investment, developing strategies and building infrastructure.
 I hold a B.S. in Financial Mathematics from Southern University of Science and Technology.

 Selected Projects